Welcome to Adderton: house & heart of mercy, an exciting redevelopment initiative of the Sisters of Mercy Brisbane Congregation.

 Since the mid-1800s this vision of mercy has flowed from All Hallows’ Convent throughout the length and breadth of Queensland finding its expression in the areas of healthcare, education and welfare.
 Today, Sisters of Mercy along with their partners in ministry, continue the mercy mission of supporting vulnerable, disadvantaged and marginalised people.

-In the spirit of welcome, I invite you to delve deeper into our website taking time to discover more about the redevelopment project, to read the collection of stories entitled ‘Our Working Hearts’ and engage with the unfolding vision for Adderton: house & heart of mercy.
+In the spirit of welcome, I invite you to delve deeper into our website taking time to discover more about the redevelopment project, to read updates on the project and engage with the unfolding vision for Adderton: house & heart of mercy.

 Sr Catherine Reuter